sriniketana/DevConnect2016-MFP-NodeJS-Lab/README.md

 Edit `MFPApp/www/templates/chat.html`

-Add a camera icon to call Camera Plugin
+Add a camera icon to call Camera Plugin as the first child of the `<form>`

     <i class="icon ion-camera" ng-click="takePicture()" ng-show="isWebView"></i>